xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

-#### GetSpeakers Method
+### 7. Create GetSpeakers Method

-We are ready to create a method named **GetSpeakers** which will retrieve the speaker data from the internet.
+We are ready to create a method named `GetSpeakers` which will retrieve the speaker data from the internet.
 We will first implement this with a simple HTTP request, and later update it to grab and sync the data from Azure!

-Create a method named **GetSpeakers** with that returns an *async Task*:
+1. In `SpeakersViewModel.cs`, create a method named `GetSpeakers` with that returns `async Task`:

 ```csharp
 private async Task GetSpeakers()